catalyzeio/stratum-docs/guides/enable-multi-factor-auth.md

 # Preferred Mode

-When multiple factors are enabled for your Catalyze account, only one of them is set as the preferred mode.
-When logging into a Catalyze product with MFA enabled, your preferred mode will be used to send an OTP (if applicable).
-When you login to the [dashboard](https://product.catalyze.io/account), you will be given the option to change the method that is being used only for that login attempt.
+When multiple factors are enabled for your Datica account, only one of them is set as the preferred mode.
+When logging into a Datica product with MFA enabled, your preferred mode will be used to send an OTP (if applicable).
+When you login to the [dashboard](https://product.datica.com/account), you will be given the option to change the method that is being used only for that login attempt.

 ![multiple_mfa_modes](../images/multiple_mfa_modes.png)

 However, the CLI does not support switching the mode used for a given login attempt and will always use your preferred mode.
-You can change your preferred mode by navigating to [your account settings](https://product.catalyze.io/account/view) and clicking the `Make Preferred` button next to the mode you wish to be preferred.
+You can change your preferred mode by navigating to [your account settings](https://product.datica.com/account/view) and clicking the `Make Preferred` button next to the mode you wish to be preferred.

 ![mfa_settings](../images/mfa_settings.png)

 # MFA is Optional

-Although MFA is optional, it is recommended to enhance the security of your Catalyze account.
+Although MFA is optional, it is recommended to enhance the security of your Datica account.

 # Organization Enforcement

 Although MFA is optional, organization owners are given the ability to require all members of their organization to have MFA enabled.
-To turn on this feature, as an organization owner login to the [dashboard](https://product.catalyze.io/account).
+To turn on this feature, as an organization owner login to the [dashboard](https://product.datica.com/account).
 After logging in, hover over `Organizations` and click on the organization for which you want to enforce MFA.

 ![org_dropdown](../images/org_dropdown.png)